How to Start An Online Boutique – Build A Successful Business

 Now that you’ve finished setting up your account, you can receive payments from customers.
 The type of payments you accept will completely depend on your individual preferences.
 Shopify allows you to accept Paypal and Amazon Pay payments.
 You can also choose from a list of alternative options and set up manual payments so that customers can pay you outside of your online store.

-Additional Steps on How to Start an Online Boutique
+How to Start an Online Boutique: Final Considerations

-Do you run your own boutique store online?
-If so, I’d love to learn more about your experience as a shop owner in the comments below.
+Do you already run your own boutique store online?
+If so, we’d love to learn more about your experience as a shop owner in the comments below.